The Optometrist's Guide to Roth IRA and How to do a Backdoor Roth

 You are absolutely correct!

 There is a wonderful IRS loophole called the BACKDOOR Roth IRA.
-It is basically for the high earning professional whose income is above $139,000 (start to phase out at $124,000) and wants to open a Roth IRA.
+It is basically for the high earning professional whose income is above the MAGI Roth IRA Limit and wants to open a Roth IRA.
 There are many online tutorials on how to do this, but you can basically open a Traditional IRA (ex: via Vanguard) and deposit the full $6,000 max amount.
 Then, the next day, you convert it to the Roth IRA.
 You simply repeat this each year.

 How does Pro-Rata Rule affect me if I have any existing IRAs?